D01-DayOne/dev-wallet/README.md

 By integrating [EIP-6963: Multi Injected Provider Discovery](https://eips.ethereum.org/EIPS/eip-6963), DW: DevWallet is designed to be used alongside and with other consumer browser wallets like MetaMask or Rainbow to provide more engrained developer tooling and workflows for Ethereum.

 DW: DevWallet is aimed to be **contributor first & friendly**.
 If you would like to contribute, check out the [Contributing Guide](/.github/CONTRIBUTING.md).

+## Why was it forked?

+Development had slowed down and many issues were left open.

+Rivet is still the best dev tool that works well in the development flow of use

 ## Download